 Storyist provides the word processing tools you expect from a top-notch creative writing application, including page layout and support for headers, footers, and style sheets.

-With the built-in outliner in Storyist for Mac, you can work with your manuscript, plot threads, cast, and settings in outline form.
-You can even color code your outline to get a high-level view of your story.
+With the built-in outliner in Storyist for macOS, you can work with your manuscript, plot threads, cast, and settings in outline form.
+You can even color-code your outline to get a high-level view of your story.

 The storyboarding tools in Storyist let you sketch out a story using index cards and then refine it with customizable plot, character, and setting sheets.

-The Writing Goals inspector in Storyist for Mac makes it easy to track your daily writing goals.
+The Writing Goals inspector in Storyist for macOS makes it easy to track your daily writing goals.

 Storyist works great with iCloud, Dropbox, and other cloud storage services.
 If you store your files in the cloud, your files are always available on any of your devices.

 “What are you writing this year?”
 It’s the question on everyone’s lips at the regional NaNoWriMo kickoff parties.
 The answer, even among seasoned NaNoWriMo veterans, is often “I don’t know.”
 If you don’t know either, relax—you’re in good company.
 Read »

-So you've downloaded Storyist for Mac, familiarized yourself with the new features, and maybe spent some time planning your novel.
+So you’ve downloaded Storyist for macOS, familiarized yourself with the new features, and maybe spent some time planning your novel.
 Great!
 Here are a couple of additional suggestions to help you get the most out of Storyist during NaNoWriMo.
 Read »

 In the standard format, section text is double-spaced, left-aligned, and set in 12-point Courier font.
 The first line of a paragraph is indented one half inch, or 5 characters, from the margin.
 The margins are set so that there are 25 lines per page.
 Read »